centarro/commerce-docs/docs/v1/user-guide/pricing.md

     <li>Subtract an amount from the unit price</li>
 </ul>

 <p>When configuring each action, you can specify the type of price component to use.
-If you need additional component types for the site (more than addition/subtract, divide/multiply, etc), you currently have to write them into a module.
+If you need additional component types for the site (more than addition/subtract, divide/multiply, etc...), you currently have to write them into a module.
 Not sure how to create your own price component?
 Look into <a href="https://drupalize.me/series/coding-rules">Drupalize.me's Coding for Rules videos</a>; they are a free and well-produced series of videos!</p>
-<h2 id="adminspecial">Administrator's Special</h2>
+<h2 id="admin-special">Administrator's Special</h2>
 <p>We are going to learn the sell price calculation process by setting up a conditional discount for our administrators.
 We will use a condition to apply a 50% discount for any user with the role "Administrator" and show the price with components.</p>
 <p>Our base price: $30</p>
 <p>What the sell price should be on checkout with 50% discount if I'm an administrator: $15</p>